-I was amused by how fearful (for fear is generally the seed of outrage) people became when they heard that the Oregon Shakespeare Festival was commissioning modern language adaptations of Shakespeare’s canon.
-Does anyone honestly believe that one of the most renowned Shakespeare companies in the United States is going to abandon the words of the Bard?
-Do people think this decision came from people who don’t have faith in or a deep passion for the material?
+I’m amused by how scared (for fear is generally the seed of outrage) people got when they heard about the Oregon Shakespeare Festival commissioning modern language adaptations of Shakespeare’s canon.
+Do people honestly believe that one of the most renowned Shakespeare companies in the United States is going to abandon the words of the Bard?
+Do they think this idea came from people who don’t love the original material?

-The adaptations are an experiment, and a way to engage with a wide variety of artists.
+The adaptations are an experiment that allows the organization to engage with a wide range of artists.
 Why should actors and directors be the only ones exploring their craft in collaboration with Shakespeare’s text?
-I’ve learned as much, if not more, about Shakespeare’s text by setting it to music as I have performing it.
-How lucky it is that all of these playwrights will have the chance to engage, not to mention the creatives who will be brought on to bring the plays to life.
+I’ve learned as much, if not more, about Shakespeare’s text by composing for it as I have performing it.
+What a great opportunity for the commissioned playwrights , not to mention the directors, actors, designers, and so on who will get to bring these adaptations to life.

-We already take great liberties with Shakespeare’s text.
-First of all, different editions of the original texts have textual variations and discrepancies, and part of the process of mounting a Shakespeare play is sifting through the options and deciding which ones to use.
-Secondly, many productions replace some of the more obscure terms with recognizable ones (that don’t disrupt the rhythm of the language) to clarify meaning.
-Lastly, almost everyone makes substantial cuts and excisions to the text.
-People want the plays to run far shorter than when they were originally performed, and most of these cuts are determined by what will be clear to today’s audience.
+Besides, we already take great liberties with Shakespeare’s text: Different editions of the original texts have textual variations and discrepancies, and part of the process of mounting a Shakespeare play is sifting through the options and deciding which ones to use.
+Plus, many productions already replace some of the more obscure terms with recognizable ones (that don’t disrupt the rhythm of the language) to clarify meaning.
+Finally, almost everyone makes substantial cuts and excisions because they want a shorter run time, and most of these cuts are determined by what will be clear to today’s audience.
 The OSF experiment is a variation on an already commonplace practice.

 What are people scared of that they react so strongly to the announcement of these adaptations?
-Are we scared that our hard work toward the clear execution of Shakespeare’s text will become irrelevant?
+Are we scared that our hard work toward the clear delivery of Shakespeare’s text will be for nothing?
 The language of the material is effective only when it is communicative and can move the audience.
-If people who are savvy in the craft come to see me perform Shakespeare and applaud my delivery of the text, that’s lovely; but, if the language doesn’t emotionally resonate with the audience, I believe the actor has failed.
-These are some of the greatest plays ever written because they have the capacity to move us.
-To walk away from a Shakespeare play simply appreciating the execution is not enough.
+If people who are savvy in the craft come to see me perform Shakespeare and applaud my delivery of the text, that’s nice, but if the language doesn’t emotionally resonate with the audience, the actor has ultimately failed.
+These are some of the greatest plays ever written because of their capacity to move us.
+To walk away from a Shakespeare play simply appreciating the delivery isn’t enough.

-Yes, the language is a big part of what makes these plays so powerful, but that’s not simply because the language is pretty.
-I believe that heightened language is borne out of and supported by the depth of human feeling.
-It was the exploration of the deep wants, desires, longings, fears, furies, and sorrows of the characters that brought forth the language in the first place, and continuing that exploration through the text is what can move an audience.
-The magic of these plays comes from how beautifully the words articulate humanity, not how beautifully humans can articulate words.
+Yes, the verbal semantics are a powerful aspect of these plays, but not just because the language is pretty.
+Heightened language is born out of and supported by depth of human experience.
+The exploration of the deep wants, desires, longings, fears, furies, and sorrows of the characters is what inspired the language in the first place, and we continue that exploration by returning to these stories.
+The magic comes from how beautifully the words articulate humanity, not how beautifully humans can articulate words.

 If the text isn’t being effectively communicated, perhaps the fault is not in the times, the audience, or even the text itself.
-Perhaps we as actors must take it upon ourselves to dig deeper into our own examination of humanity, so that we may tap into the depth from which the words of the poet spring.
-Perhaps we as directors can look for the driving forces of these plays and use them to orchestrate such a momentum that every person within our wooden O, onstage and off, can be moved.
+Perhaps we as actors must take it upon ourselves to dig deeper into our own exploration of humanity so that we may tap into the depths from which the words of the poet spring.
+Perhaps we as directors must look for the driving forces of these plays and use them to orchestrate such a momentum that every person within our wooden O, onstage and off, may be moved.
 Perhaps our charge as artists is to dig past the realm of interpreter in the hope of striking the streaming oil of the poet.

 And, maybe this charge applies to playwrights as well.
 I think it is wonderful that they’ll be joining us on the playground.
-I say thank you to the Oregon Shakespeare Festival for inviting them to play; for collecting the seeds and throwing them into the wind to scatter.
-Imagine an audience member connecting to one of these adaptations, then is inspired to find out more and more about where it came from and seek out the source?
-Fascination can lead to obsession and hunger for knowledge.
+Imagine an audience member who receives one of these adaptations, and is then inspired to seek out the source?
+Fascination leads to curiosity which leads to hunger.
 That is how a renaissance is born.

-Personally, I love diving into the language and figuring out how to support and justify “When the kite builds, look to lesser linen.”
+I love having to figure out “When the kite builds, look to lesser linen.”
 I love collaborating with directors and actors and coaches to discover the potency and intention in the text.
 I once worked with a text coach for what could easily have been fifteen minutes to decipher a single sentence in Twelfth Night.
-The discovery wasn’t how to execute the text.
-It was uncovering the inspiration and motivation that the text emerged from.
-A contemporary audience may never understand Autolycus’ kite reference, but if they sense that it comes from his pride, his playfulness, his cunning, then the character is revealed and the audience can continue to ride the roller coaster of the play.
+The discovery wasn’t how to execute the text; it was uncovering the inspiration and motivation that the text emerged from.
+A contemporary audience may never understand Autolycus’ kite reference, but if they sense that it comes from his pride, his playfulness, his cunning, the character is revealed and the audience continues to ride the roller coaster of the play.

 Most of Shakespeare’s text isn’t hard to comprehend as it is.
 “Thou painted maypole” is still a great insult.
-“To be or not to be” could not be any clearer.
-It may be heavy thinking, but that’s exactly the point.
-Even if that line were altered by a contemporary playwright, who wouldn’t be struck by its depth and clarity upon reading the original text?
+“To be or not to be” is crystal clear language, even if the thought itself is profound.
+Even if it were altered by a contemporary playwright (I can’t imagine how to paraphrase it), could anyone read the original line without being struck by its depth and clarity?
 Let’s not forget that Shakespeare’s plays, as brilliant, glorious, and infused with genius as they are, were written to be popular entertainments.
-Moving the material away from accessibility and placing it on a pedestal does more damage to Shakespeare’s legacy than an adaptation intended to help people understand the story ever could.
+Moving the material away from accessibility and placing it on a pedestal does more damage than an adaptation intended to help people understand the story ever could.